lhwu/learngit/readme.txt

 3. git provide a stage area.

-4. add a branch quick
+4. create a branch quick & simple